jjnether/obsidian_backup/jnetherton/DA/Active Orders/114822 - Camp Humphreys.md

 - Provide ratings for CT's we provided

 2-3) Open circuit risk (2, 3 connection); Provide information if secondary terminals are left unloaded, potential high voltage risks.
-- check top level drawing/generic
+- check top level drawing/generic GWI - check with AMS or production

 2-4) CT ratio setting; Provide information 1000:1 ratio is correctly programmed in the SEL351S.
 - show screenshot of setting